 10. Ditch your Extra Subscriptions

 What are your favorite ways of paying for travel?
-Comment below your tips and tricks for saving money for travel!
+Comment below with your tips and tricks for saving money for travel!